...

 Our Placement Office works with national and international employers to ensure excellent work experience opportunities are available to you on placement courses as well as giving advice in areas such as interview skills and preparing CVs and covering letters.

-Previous placement providers have included Boxer Gifts, Buy it Direct, Compliance 365, Cummins Turbo Technologies, Digital Velocity, Freeman Grattan Holdings (FGH), Huddersfield Town FC, PPG Architectural Coatings EMEA, SAP (UK) Ltd, The Baby Room, The Bigger Boat and Thornton and Ross.
+Previous placement providers have included Boxer Gifts, Buy it Direct, Compliance 365, Cummins Turbo Technologies, Digital Velocity, Enterprise rent a car, EPY, Hewlett Packard Enterprise, Malaysian Development Industrial Finance Berhad (MIDF), Mamas and Papas, Microsoft, National Physical Laboratory, PPG Architectural Coatings EMEA, PZ Cussons, Smiler Service Ltd, The Baby Room, The Sharp Agency, Thornton and Ross, Vizulate, Walt Disney, Weidmann and Xtra Mile Marketing.

 The placement year is a valuable tool that can enhance your employability and help you to develop as an individual.
 It is acknowledged that graduates with industry experience are generally much more attractive to employers.